How much of your valuable writing time are you wasting on social media and your blog to sell books on Amazon?

 The selling power of your two Amazon book categories and seven keywords

-For most authors, you will be selling your ebooks on Amazon through Kindle Direct Publishing (KDP).
+For most authors, you will sell books on Amazon through Kindle Direct Publishing (KDP) and be paid directly to your bank account.
 You might have chosen to use KDP Select and be exclusive.

-In either case, your ebook is listed for sale and Amazon takes care of delivering your ebook.
+In either case, your ebook is listed for sale and Amazon takes care of delivering your title electronically.

 For paperback, if you also use KDP, again, Amazon looks after delivering your book to book buyers.

-However, if you have published your paperback or hardcover with another publisher, you may have to supply copies to Amazon or be responsible for delivery.
+However, if you have published your paperback or hardcover with another publisher, you may have to supply copies to Amazon or be responsible for an alternative shipping method for delivery.

-If this is the case, you need to open an Amazon account and then a professional seller account.
+If you are planning to sell this way, you need to open an Amazon account and then a professional seller account.
 It costs between $0.00 up to $39.99 per month, to be able to sell your books on Amazon.
 You can also select to be charged per unit, and agree to a closing fee.